-The alambique or alembic is a type of still that originated in the Middle East or Central Asia.
+Alambique is the Spanish word for alembic.
+The alambique or alembic still originated in the Middle East or Central Asia.
 The word comes from the Arabic “Al-Dinbiq” and means cup or beaker.
-It is distinguished by its copper pot that holds liquid that is heated over fire, a top that fits over the pot to capture the vapor from the heated liquid, and a downward facing tube that carries the vapors to a receiving bowl/jar to capture the condensed vapors that have been cooled by touching the top lid or by cool water that touches the outside of the tube.
+Alambique stills are typically distinguished by a copper pot that holds liquid that’s heated (typically over fire in the mezcal world), a top that fits over the pot to capture the vapor from the heated liquid, and a downward facing tube that carries the vapors to a receiving bowl/jar to capture the condensed vapors that have been cooled by touching the top lid or by cool water that touches the outside of the tube.

-The Alambique arrived in Mexico with the Spanish and was first introduced on the eastern coast and then made its way throughout Mexico.
-There are variations in its set up as people have adapted it to making mezcal.
-It is the most common still used in the production of mezcal and the one you are most likely to see if you visit palenques in Oaxaca.
+The alambique still arrived in Mexico with the Spanish and was first introduced on the eastern coast and eventually dispersed throughout Mexico.
+There are variations in its set-up as people have adapted it to making mezcal.
+The alambique is the most common still used in the production of mezcal and the one you are most likely to see if you visit palenques in Oaxaca.

 Leave a Comment